NickSvko/Assembler/README.md

 Directive: `.extern`

 The parameter of this directive is the name of a label that is not defined in the current file.
-Its purpose is to notify the assembler that the specified label is defined in another source file and that the current file's assembly code make use of this label.
+Its purpose is to notify the assembler that the specified label is defined in another source file and that the current file's assembly code makes use of this label.

 Example:
    ```